-With a small group study I am working on some really interesting ladies from the bible.
-In preparing for the small group I am trying my hand at Ignatian Bible Contemplation, where you imagine yourself as really being part of the story.
+There are some really interesting ladies in our bible.
+I did a small group bible study on a few of them years ago.
+As part of that small group I started trying some Ignatian Bible Contemplation, where you imagine yourself as really being part of the story.
 In this series I want to paint my imaginative portraits of these women.
-There is so much that the Bible never really discuss, and women rarely get much attention.
-So I try to walk an imagined mile in her shoes.
-These posts will be the stories I come up with to fill in the blanks.
+There is so much that the Bible never really discusses, and women rarely get much attention.
+These posts will be the stories I come up with as I try to walk a mile in her shoes.
 I will try to stay faithful to the Bible, but these will not be based in fact.
 That however, doesn’t mean that they cannot convey a form of truth.
 In that sense I think these portraits are a little like Jewish midrash.

 I started my study with asking “What does Sarah know about God, when we meet her for the first time?”
 Because it is an early story, so there is not that much that has happened yet.
 Every thing she does know she has heard from stories, because she cannot read or write.
 And in her time all the societies in the middle eastern regions believed in many gods, who controlled many different aspects of daily life, and that you had to give them offerings to keep them happy and to provide for you.
 So here you find my attempt at answering that question.

-My husband, Abe, comes home with a very strange story.
-He tells me that he talked to a god.
-Apparently it is the god Abe’s ancestors have told stories about, with enormous floods and magical trees, called Elohim.
+My husband, Abe, came home with a very strange story.
+He told me that he talked to a god.
+Apparently it is the god from the stories Abe’s family always tell.
+Stories of enormous floods and magical trees, and a god they called Elohim.
 Anyway, Elohim told Abe to leave everything behind.
 All of our family, our home and everything we own.
 Abe has to leave it all behind, according to Elohim; and go to a land far far away….
-I have to say I was sceptical.
+I have to say I was skeptical.
 Abe doesn’t even know where Elohim wants him to go.
 But, Abe continues that Elohim promised to bless him, if he follows and trusts him.
 Elohim will give Abe a great family, by which by will be blessing to the entire world.

 At this point I snicker.
 It’s a beautiful dream, but Abe is 75 years old; and I’m no spring chicken, either.
 We have built a nice life, one I am really content with.
 We live in Haran now, but we have traveled a lot.
-I grew up in Ur of Chaldeans, together with Abe.
-Along with his family we left Ur to go to Canaan, way out west.
+We both grew up in Ur of Chaldeans, Abe and I. After we got married we left Ur with his family, to go to Canaan, way out west.
 I enjoyed the trip a lot.
 I saw so many new things and liked to see the exotic people we came across.
 Unfortunately, when we were in Haran Abe’s father died and we never continued on to Canaan.

 In Haran we built a nice life, and learned how to talk to the local people.
 The only dark cloud that hung over our life is that we can’t have children.
 We have been married for so long and tried so hard.
 I wanted a child so dearly, but the gods have not granted me one.
 Over the years we have grown close to our nephew, Lot, the son of Abe’s brother.
 He lives with us in our tent, and I see him as my son.